metal-messiah/visualizer-game/README.md

 - Survive until the song ends to win
 - Customize the settings to fine-tune your game/visualization experience

-##### `This game is experimental and just meant for a fun way to teach my sons visual programming with JavaScript.
+##### `This game is experimental and just meant to be a fun way to teach my sons visual programming with JavaScript.
 If something unexpected happens, don't take things so seriously.`